How to Make Jam

 How to Make Jam in a Bread Maker

 Bread makers are gaining in popularity because they're just so easy to use and even a basic model turns out decent bread in a very short time.
-The better ones, like this Oster Breadmaker also make pastry and - more to the point here - jams and preserves.
+The better ones, like this Kitcanis Breadmaker also make pastry and - more to the point here - jams and preserves.

 I've had my bread maker - a Kenwood - for several years and use it almost daily for bread and pizza and pastry dough.
 Why don't I use it for jam?
 Because my bread maker is a compact model with a maximum loaf size of 700g flour.
 So making jam in the machine would only produce 2-3 jars - which won't last very far in our house!